 The example on page 11 involving ID, age, and weight is very confusing.
 Participant ID is simply a random code and should be randomly assigned (as also noted by Reviewer 1) and does not need to be synthesized from “its observed distribution”.
 The goal in the example appears to be to create a “fake” dataset.
 In addition, I think age and weight should be completely independent of ID.

-Response: X I am not sure why the discussion on raw vs. intermediate data was removed.
+Response: X

+This paragraph has been revised for accuracy and clarity.
+It now reads as, “For example, consider a dataset containing four variables: participant ID, sex (categorical), age (continuous), and weight (continuous).
+The process would begin by synthesizing sex by estimating its distribution based on the original data and sampling synthetic values from that distribution.
+Age would then be synthesized conditionally based on the synthetic sex values, using a model that captures the relationship between sex and age in the original data.
+Finally, weight would be synthesized conditionally on both sex and age, again based on relationships estimated from the observed data.
+Participant IDs, which serve only as identifiers and do not contain meaningful information, would be randomly assigned after data synthesis is complete.”
+I am not sure why the discussion on raw vs. intermediate data was removed.
 I found it interesting and suggest considering reintroducing that discussion.

 Response: We have included the following discussion on raw versus intermediate data in the discussion, as follows: “It is important to highlight the many benefits of sharing either raw or intermediate data.
 Sharing these types of data enhances research transparency by enabling readers to re-analyze raw data for different purposes or reproduce the calculations behind analysis data.
 Different operational definitions or analysis steps are often a barrier to inclusion in a meta-analysis; therefore, sharing this type of data ensures that secondary analyses can be performed with alternate methodologies or operational definitions as the field progresses.
 In this sense, sharing raw or intermediate data facilitates the generation of new knowledge and accelerates scientific discovery.
 Despite its many benefits, there are instances where sharing raw or intermediate data may not be feasible.
 For example, researchers may not have obtained consent from participants for data sharing, or the institutional review board may impose project-specific guidelines that restrict sharing this type of data.
 In these instances, synthetic data fills an important gap by enhancing the transparency of analysis and methods workflows.” (lines X – X)